cryptogogue/vol-cardmotron-js/README.md

 The Cardmotron text formatting engine uses [opentype.js](https://opentype.js.org/) to load and organize fonts directly.
 Our implementation doesn't work with webfonts, so you have to provide URLs for statically hosted font files format you want to use.
 TTF and OTF font files are supported.

-Note that fonts specified this way are only for use with Cardmotron's internal text formatting engine, which renders text directly to SVG paths.
+Note that fonts specified this way are only for use with Cardmotron's internal text formatting engine, which renders text to SVG paths.
 Counterintuitively, they cannot be referenced as part of SVG text and font directives.
 For those, you will need to use SVG fonts or webfonts.

 *Parameters*